-People in black hoodies, some masked, gathered in Belfast on Tuesday evening to demonstrate.
-In several parts of the Northern Irish capital, the protests turned violent.
-Vehicles were set on fire, and people, including children, were forced to leave their homes.
-Several residential buildings were destroyed by the flames.
+People in black hoodies, some of them masked, gathered in Belfast on Tuesday evening to demonstrate.
+In several places in the Northern Irish capital, the protests degenerated into violence.
+Vehicles were set on fire.
+People, including children, were forced to leave their homes and several residential buildings were destroyed in the flames.

-On Wednesday morning, Belfast residents were greeted by burnt-out cars and fire-damaged house facades in several parts of the city.
+On Wednesday morning, Belfast residents were greeted by burnt-out car bodies and fire-damaged house facades in several parts of the city.

-A case in which an asylum-seeking Sudanese man is accused of attempting to stab a man to death on a city street on Monday became the spark that ignited the protests.
+A case in which an asylum-seeking Sudanese man is accused of attempting to stab another man to death on a city street on Monday became the spark that ignited the protests.

 Evil intent

-There have been reports that online forces are fueling racism in the UK.
+There have been reports that forces on the internet are fueling racism in the UK.
 In the latest case, the world's richest man, Elon Musk, shared a photo from the stabbing with the caption "millions must go".

-The Guardian reports she said this on BBC Radio 4.
+She said this on BBC Radio 4, The Guardian writes.

-Prime Minister Keir Starmer, who previously condemned the stabbing as "horrific", described the events as "shocking and completely unacceptable".
+Prime Minister Keir Starmer, who had previously condemned the stabbing as "horrific," described the events as "shocking and completely unacceptable."

-"Nothing can justify the violence and disorder we have seen threatening our communities," he wrote in a post on X on Wednesday, also pointing to those who encouraged it.
+"Nothing can justify the violence and disorder we have seen threatening our communities," he wrote in a post on X on Wednesday, also pointing out those who encouraged it.

 "It is clear that people were targeted last night because of their background and I will not tolerate it.
 Those responsible will feel the full force of the law."